core-coin/atoms-rs/crates/pubsub/README.md

 The **service** uses the `is_subscription()` method in the request to determine whether a given RPC request is a subscription.
-In general, subscription requests use the `eth_subscribe` method.
+In general, subscription requests use the `xcb_subscribe` method.
 However, other methods may also be used to create subscriptions, such as `admin_peerEvents`.
 To allow custom subscriptions on unknown methods, the `Request`, `SerializedRequest` and `RpcCall` expose `set_is_subscription()`, which can be used to mark any given request as a